Information for students

 Through the Johns Hopkins Employee Assistance Program (JHEAP), JHU employees and their household family members have free 24/7 access to confidential counseling and referral services for help with stress at work or at home, emotional distress, a difficult life transition, or other challenges.
 The program offers other referrals and daily life assistance as well.

 When an individual calls JHEAP, a clinician will listen, provide support, and help identify resources and next steps.
 If they choose to arrange a video or in-person appointment, JHEAP will provide referrals to licensed clinicians in their area.
 The first six in-person counseling sessions are free and will not require use of insurance.
 To access this support 24/7, individuals should contact JHEAP at 888-978-1262.
 For online access, visit myccaonline.com and use the company code JHEAP.

-The university is providing resources and services to assist Johns Hopkins affiliates with finding and paying for child care during the COVID-19 crisis.
+The university provides resources and services to assist Johns Hopkins affiliates with finding and paying for child care.

 All university employees, full-time doctoral students, full-time post-docs, residents, interns, and medical students have free premium Care.com memberships, which allow individuals to perform self-directed searches for a variety of caregiving needs.
 In addition to allowing employees to post jobs and perform detailed searches for providers, the service now includes expert assistance by Care@Work, which provides one-on-one support for a care search.
 In addition, a keyword search for “Hopkins” on the Care@Work platform can be used to narrow search to caregivers specifically interested in working with the university community.
 Individuals who are interested must register through JHU’s portal or call 855-781-1303.
 In addition, individuals can use the Care.com digital portal to post a position for an in-home provider on their own.